Cystocele: Risk factors

-Connective tissue disorders predispose women to developing cystocele and other pelvic organ prolapse.
+Connective tissue disorders predispose women to developing cystocele and other pelvic organ prolapses.
 The tissues tensile strength of the vaginal wall decreases when the structure of the collagen fibers change and become weaker.

 Diagnosis

 There are two types of cystocele.
 The first is distension.
 This is thought to be due to the overstretching of the vaginal wall and is most often associated with aging, menopause and vaginal delivery.
-It can be observed when the rugae are less visible or even absent.
+It can be observed when the rugae are less visible or absent.
 The second type is displacement.
 Displacement is the detachment or abnormal elongation of supportive tissue.

 The initial assessment of cystocele can include a pelvic exam to evaluate leakage of urine when the women is asked to bear down or give a strong cough (Valsalva maneuver), and the anterior vaginal wall measured and evaluated for the appearance of a cystocele.
 If a woman has difficulty emptying her bladder, the clinician may measure the amount of urine left in the woman's bladder after she urinates called the postvoid residual.
 This is measured by ultrasound.
-A voiding cystourethrogram is a test that involves taking x-rays of the bladder during urination.
-This x-ray shows the shape of the bladder and lets the doctor see any problems that might block the normal flow of urine.
+A voiding cystourethrogram involves taking X-rays of the bladder during urination.
+This X-ray shows the shape of the bladder and lets the doctor see any problems that might block the normal flow of urine.
 A urine culture and sensitivity test will assess the presence of a urinary tract infection that may be related to urinary retention.
 Other tests may be needed to find or rule out problems in other parts of the urinary system.
 Differential diagnosis will be improved by identifying possible inflammation of the Skene's glands and Bartholin glands.

 Grading

-A number of scales exist to grade the severity of a cystocele.
+Several scales exist to grade the severity of a cystocele.

 The pelvic organ prolapse quantification (POP-Q) assessment, developed in 1996, quantifies the descent of the cystocele into the vagina.
 The POP-Q provides reliable description of the support of the anterior, posterior and apical vaginal wall.
 It uses objective and precise measurements to the reference point, the hymen.
 Cystocele and prolapse of the vagina from other causes is staged using POP-Q criteria can range from good support (no descent into the vagina) reported as a POP-Q stage 0 or I to a POP-Q score of IV which includes prolapse beyond the hymen.
 It also used to quantifies the movement of other structures into the vaginal lumen and their descent.

 The Baden–Walker Halfway Scoring System is used as the second most used system and assigns the classifications as mild (grade 1) when the bladder droops only a short way into the vagina; (grade 2) cystocele, the bladder sinks far enough to reach the opening of the vagina; and (grade 3) when the bladder bulges out through the opening of the vagina.